bewest/decoding-carelink/README.markdown

 ## Demo

+Talk to my test insulin pump over the internet.
+Requires `socat` and `python 2.7`.
+The script [`./bin/socat_run_app.sh`](https://github.com/bewest/decoding-carelink/blob/master/bin/socat_run_app.sh) will connect to my server, `bewest.io:8080` where my test insulin pump, serial `208850` is waiting to talk to you.

+Here's an example using my scripts:

 ```bash
 $ git checkout -b tester # create a new branch with just your stuff, please
 $ . ./bin/common # import some handy run_* functions